PujitGolchha/Chain-News-Montioring/README.md

 Note: Do not delete the files for the past 5 days as the scraper looks up those files and only scrapes those articles which are not part of these files.

-### Feeding the scraped articles into the database
+### Populating the database

-Similar to the scraper the articles scraped can be fed into the database everyday at a specified time (can be changed in the automatize/post_into_db.py file).
+Similar to the scraper, the posting of articles scraped, extraction of locations and posting of location data into the database can be done everyday at a specified time (which can be changed in the automatize/post_into_db.py file).
 The port in which the database is hosted should also be updated in this file.

 You can then start another screen and run the following command:
 ```